yuhao/yuhao.github.io/blog/src/md/cmf.md

 EEW = rG + gG + bB.
 ```

 How do we get `M(𝛌)`?
-The key idea here is to explore an invariance: at any wavelength 𝛌, the luminance of the EEW at 𝛌 should match the total luminance from the three constituting primary lights at 𝛌.
-This is after all how we will generate color for any arbitrary complex spectrum.
+The key idea here is to explore an invariance: at any wavelength 𝛌, the luminance of the EEW at 𝛌 should match the total luminance of the three constituting primary lights at 𝛌.
+This might sound very intuitive: if two lights' color match, their luminance must match.
+But if you think about it carefully, this assumption goes further than that.
+What it further assumes is that the luminance of a light mixture is the sum of the luminance of its constituing lights.
+So if we mix three primary lights, the luminance of the resulting light is the total luminance of all the primaries.
+This is not a necessary consequence of trichromatic color vision.
+Rather, it's another inherent visual property (of normal observers); [Wyszecki and Stiles 1982] calls it the "additive law of brightness" (p.
+132, p.
+332).

 Calculating the luminance of the EEW at a particular wavelength 𝛌 is easy: it is `P x V(𝛌)`, where V(𝛌) is the luminance efficiency function (Guild referred to it as photopic efficacy function), which is measured by the CIE at 1924.
 Here we omit the constant factor (683 lm/W).